 Under Delaware law, members of the board of directors or any committee designated by the board of directors are similarly entitled to rely in good faith upon the records of the corporation and upon such information, opinions, reports and statements presented to the corporation by corporate officers, employees, committees of the board of directors or other persons as to matters such member reasonably believes are within such other person's professional or expert competence, provided that such other person has been selected with reasonable care by or on behalf of the corporation.
-Such appropriate reliance on records and other information.
+Such appropriate reliance on records and other information protects directors from liability related to decisions made based on such records and other information.
 Both Delaware and Nevada law extend the statutory protection for reliance on such persons to corporate officers.
 The Nevada directors and officers will, therefore, be subject to their statutory duties and protections as set forth above.